HenryClarke/as214514-net-website/README.md

 - 7-12-2024: AS214514 starts serving the reverse DNS zone for its IPv6 allocation and PTR records within 2a0a:79c0:600::/44 now have answers.
 - 6-1-2025: AS214514 deploys another anycast VPS, this time on iFog in London.
 - 12-1-2025: AS214514 joins FogIXP (using above anycast node), and starts peering with the route servers.
+- 23-1-2025: `gblon-r1` (Vultr) and `gblon-r2` (iFog) start using `conntrackd` to share iptables state, and as a result `gblon-r2` starts also advertising the /44 summary route, meaning that either router is used for traffic towards the internet from Henry's home network, adding additional resiliency.

 ### Contact
 To contact myself (Henry), please use: <a href="mailto:henry@henryclarke.uk">henry@henryclarke.uk</a>